ATV Regional Trail Connector Pilot

 Riding the ATV Regional Connector Trail Pilot requires the purchase of a yearly permit.

-Please note, these fees apply to the prorated portion (the last half) of the summer 2021 riding season.
+Please note, 2021 fees applied to the prorated portion (the last half) of the summer 2021 riding season when the 2021 Pilot began.

-Fees for the full riding season in 2022 will be:
+Fees for the full riding season in 2022 are:

 - $40.00 for Pennsylvania-registered ATVs